analogjs/analog/apps/docs-app/docs/features/api/overview.md

 With this configuration, Analog exposes the API routes under the `/services` prefix.

 A route defined in `src/server/routes/v1/hello.ts` can now be accessed at `/services/v1/hello`.

+## More Info

+API routes are powered by [Nitro](https://nitro.unjs.io).
+See the Nitro docs for more examples around building API routes.